Magenic/MAQS/docs/MAQS_5.0.0/OpenSourceConfiguration.md

 ```

 #### Browser Wait Time
+This setting is the polling time (how long the code waits between retries) used for Selenium waits in milliseconds.
 ##### Examples
 ```xml
 <!-- Wait time in milliseconds - AKA how long do you wait for rechecking something -->